 Prepaid tickets are required.
 Tickets are £35 and include 2 drinks per person and a meal.
 Purchase ticket during your registration.
 If you are already registered for the educational session and wish to join the dinner, email registrations [at] bgs [dot] org [dot] uk (subject: Evening%20reception%20ticket) to purchase your ticket(s).

 Invoices or Receipts are attached to your confirmation email.
 Certificates are issued after the last day of the meeting and are also emailed.
 You can also access these documents online via your BGS website account.
 To do so visit https://www.bgs.org.uk/user/login and login.
 Then click My events and certificates, navigate to the event attended and click on Invoice for your invoice, or if paid, this will function as your receipt.
 Your CPD certificate will be accessible under Certificate.

-We have started uploading the presentation slides and sometimes video recordings from the conference onto the BGS website.
+Presentation slides and video recordings from conferences will be added the BGS website.
 This is subject to receiving consent from the speakers and takes time to compile and upload.

-All BGS members and the non member delegates of that meeting can access the slides.
+All the delegates of that meeting can access these.
+Access to these recordings will be made available to BGS members after a delay.
 You will need to log into your account to access the presentations.
 Your account is linked with the email address you provided during registration or with your membership email address if you are a member of the society.